 Diana Moss became the President of the American Antitrust Institute in January 2015.
-An economist, Dr. Moss has developed and expanded AAI’s advocacy channels and strategies, and strengthened communications with enforcers, Congress, other advocacy groups, and the media.
-Her work spans both antitrust and regulation, with industry expertise in electricity, petroleum, agriculture, airlines, telecommunications, and healthcare.
-Before joining AAI in 2001, Dr. Moss was at the Federal Energy Regulatory Commission, where she coordinated the agency’s competition analysis for electricity mergers.
-From 1989 to 1994, she consulted in private practice in the areas of regulation and antitrust.
+Since joining AAI in 2001, Dr. Moss has developed and expanded AAI’s advocacy channels and strategies, and strengthened communications with public and private enforcers, Congress, other advocacy groups, and the media.
+Her work spans both antitrust and regulation, with industry expertise in digital technology, energy, agriculture, airlines, telecommunications, media, and healthcare.
+From 1995 to 2001, Dr. Moss served in the Office of Economic Policy and Office of Markets, Tariffs, and Rates at the Federal Energy Regulatory Commission.
+There, she coordinated the agency’s economic analysis for electricity mergers and contributed to the development of the landmark open access rules.
+From 1989 to 1995, she consulted in private practice in the areas of regulation and antitrust.
 Dr. Moss is also Adjunct Faculty in the Department of Economics at the University of Colorado at Boulder.

 Dr. Moss has spoken widely on various topics involving competition policy and enforcement, testified before Congress, appeared before state and federal regulatory commissions, at industry and academic conferences, and made numerous radio and television appearances.
 She has published articles in numerous economic and legal journals, including: American Economic Review, Journal of Industrial Organization, The Antitrust Bulletin, The Antitrust Source, Antitrust Magazine, and Energy Law Journal.
 She is editor of Network Access, Regulation and Antitrust, and has contributed chapters to The Structure of American Industry, and the Global Competition Review’s (GCR’s) The Guide to Merger Remedies.